chrisamaphone/interactive-lp/tutorial.md

 Ceptre contains a rich predicate and type language that can be used to describe data structures like lists, options, and so on.
-We will describe these features in the Types and Indexed Predicates section of the tutorial.
+We will describe these features in an introduction to the less beginnerly features of the language.

 ## Interactivity